-When your business comes across valuable information it needs to be centralized and accessible to your entire organization.
-Data warehousing creates a system where these resources are automatically processed and shared with the appropriate parties.
+To solve this, we can turn to data warehousing.
+Data warehousing creates a scalable and powerful system in which data is automatically processed and shared with the appropriate parties.
 By organizing data into one location, your employees can solve problems faster and consistently meet deadlines.

-Since data warehousing is often confused with other similar concepts, let's start with defining what it is and identifying a few different types of data warehouses.
+Since data warehousing is often confused with other similar concepts in data management, let's define what it is and identify a few different types of data warehouses.

-With a data warehouse, information flows in consistently while analysts review it.
-This then makes it possible for businesses to create reports and dashboards that continuously monitor and improve business functions.
+The main job of a data warehouse is to synthesize the high amount of data produced by all of a business’s systems into one accessible location.
+In a data warehouse, information flows in continuously while analysts review it.
+This makes it possible for businesses to create reports and dashboards that continuously monitor and improve business functions.

 Data Warehouse vs. Database